 The American Journey Grain-Free Dry Cat Food recipe includes an impressive 40% protein, which comes from deboned turkey as the first ingredient and is supplemented with turkey meal, chicken meal, and chicken fat.
 This is supplemented with a range of vegetables and fruits designed to keep your cat in the best of health.

 As well as being grain-free, this doesn’t contain any wheat, soy, or corn.
-Another sign that this is an excellent quality product is that it’s completely free from any artificial preservatives or poultry by-products.
+Another sign that this is an excellent quality product is that it is completely free from any artificial preservatives or poultry by-products.
 What the American Journey Grain-Free Dry Cat Food contains plenty of is, of course, taurine, at a percentage of 0.15%.
-It’s also packed full of antioxidants and fatty acids.
+It is also packed full of antioxidants and fatty acids.

 In fifth place, we have the Friskies Classic Pâté Canned Cat Food.
 If your cat prefers a portion of wet food or if you feed a combination of kibble and wet food, this is a great choice.
 The variety pack of 24 5.5-ounce cans contains three flavors: ocean whitefish and tuna, turkey and giblets, and mixed grill.
 They all contain 0.05% taurine, which is less than the dry foods we reviewed.